-- A. If the insured installs the mitigation measures set forth in section 6 above, the policy must provide that upon installation and use of such mitigation measure or any other mitigation measure which meets or exceeds Rhode Island Building Code standards, subject to inspection by the insurer and/or submission of satisfactory proof of installation, the hurricane deductible applicable to the policy shall be waived. - B. An insured may elect in writing to decline the waiver of deductible, despite meeting the mitigation requirements delineated herein, in order to accept a lower policy premium.
-The writing should indicate the deductible to be applied and the difference in premium. - C. Insurers are required to provide clear and prominent notice of mitigation requirements and any change in mitigation requirements is considered a material change and is subject to Insurance Regulation 97. - D. If the insurer requires the installation of any of the mitigation measures delineated in section 6 above, the insurer shall provide the following information to the insured in writing: - 1.
-Explain the mitigation measure(s) which the insurer is requiring be installed.
+- A. If the insured installs the mitigation measures set forth in section 6 above, the policy must provide that upon installation and use of such mitigation measure, subject to inspection by the insurer and/or submission of satisfactory proof of installation, the hurricane deductible applicable to the policy shall be waived. - B. If the insurer has reserved its rights to inspection or recieve proof of installation, upon successful completion of that process the insurer may issue a new policy or modify its existing policy in accordance with statute and regulation to provide for waiver of the hurricane deductible. - C. An insured may elect in writing to decline the waiver of deductible, despite meeting the mitigation requirements delineated herein, in order to accept a lower policy premium.
+The writing should indicate the deductible to be applied and the difference in premium. - D. Insurers are required to provide clear and prominent notice of mitigation requirements and any change in mitigation requirements is considered a material change and is subject to Insurance Regulation 97. - E. If the insurer requires the installation of any of the mitigation measures delineated in section 6 above, the insurer shall provide the following information to the insured in writing: - 1.
+Explain the mitigation measure(s) which the insurer is requiring be installed. - 2.
+Describe the credit to be applied to the premium (stated in terms of dollars) if the mitigation measure(s) is installed and used by the insured. - 3.
+Affirmatively state the length of time during which the credit given for the mitigation measure(s) will apply. - 4.
+That the insurer will not non-renew the insured as a result of a risk associated with a catastrophic loss. - E. In the event a Hurricane Deductible does not apply to a loss, an insurer may apply the all perils deductible as included in the policy to the loss.